 St Cleers, Somerton, TA11 6SP

-There will be plenty of chance to join in the fun and sing familiar songs, and possibly learn some new ones.
+There will be familiar songs, and a chance to join in the fun.
 If it's your first time at Just-4u you will be made very welcome.
 Bring along a friend, or several!
 There is plenty of convenient parking, and good access for the less mobile.
 There's always refreshments after!

 Now with signing!

-We have added BSL signing to our Somerton services, subject to availability of signers, to add to everyone's enjoyment.
+Subject to availability of our loyal signers, we have added BSL signing to our services, to add to everyone's enjoyment.
 Thanks to everyone who has made this possible.